jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/potentiometers.rst

 .. code-block:: bash

    # In directory <my-config-dir>
-   rosrun dvrk_python dvrk_calibrate_potentiometers.py -t scales -a PSM2 -c sawRobotIO1394-PSM2-00000.xml
+   rosrun dvrk_python dvrk_calibrate_potentiometers.py -t scales -a PSM2 -c sawRobotIO1394-PSM2-00000.json -i IO1

-Make sure you use the same ``sawRobotIO1394-XXX-00000.xml`` for the calibration script and the system application!
+Make sure you use the same ``sawRobotIO1394-XXX-00000.json`` for the calibration script and the system application!
 The file name can be found in the system-PSM2.json file you're using.

+The ``-i`` option is required and should match the IO name in the system JSON configuration file.
+The name is also used for the IO tab in the GUI.

-The calibration script will query the arm serial number from the XML file and will display it.
+The calibration script will query the arm serial number from the JSON file and will display it.
 The system application will do the same and display the serial number in the IO Qt widget.
-This ensures that both applications are using an XML file specific to the arm you are trying to calibrate.
+This ensures that both applications are using an JSON file specific to the arm you are trying to calibrate.
 But, if you happen to use different copies of the configuration file for your arm, the current system has no way to detect it.
 So, make sure you are using the same file for both